bjornerstedt/scbapi/README.md

 ## Limitations

 The current version does not have much error checking and makes some specific assumptions about the structure of the SCB output.
 The program has worked for me in the downloads I have needed to do, but it is not unreasonable that it will fail with some/much output.
 Specifically I have assumed that there is a time dimension in the returned data, and that this is the lowest index in the data vector returned as `query$dataset$value` in the returned JSON data.
+It also has minimal error checking of input and the response from api.scb.se.

 When I have some free time I will check the generality in the API.
 But since it works for me, it might take some time before I have some time.